 - Preheat oven to 350°F. Line an 8x8-inch pan with parchment paper leaving a 2-inch overhang at each side.

 - Make the apple fritter batter.
-Combine melted butter, brown sugar, vanilla, honey and egg in a large bowl and whisk until well combined, smooth and glossy.
+Combine melted butter, brown sugar, granulated sugar, honey, vanilla and egg in a large bowl and whisk until well combined, smooth and glossy.
 Mix in salt, ½ teaspoon of cinnamon and baking soda.
 Add flour and fold it in until evenly combined.

 - Prepare the apples.
 Toss chopped apples with remaining 1 teaspoon of cinnamon then fold them into the thick batter.